sromano1992/kubedev/README.md

 2) **the developers team does not need to be a Kubernetes specialist to deploy the applications to Kubernetes**: your developers team must just write code and click a button to do versioning, deploy, add a new microservice

-The used components are:

-1) GitHub: the code and artifacts are pushed to GitHub

-2) IBM Container Registry: the built docker images are pushed to IBM Cloud Container Registry

-3) Toolchain: Toolchains service allows you to deploy a new version of your microservices application to Kubernetes

-<b>N.B.: the <i>kubedev</i> concepts can be extended to also other Cloud providers or to your on-premises Kubernetes infrastructure.</b>
+The *kubedev* concepts are valid everywhere you have a K8s cluster: both Cloud providers or to your on-premises Kubernetes infrastructure can take advantages from this standard.</b>

 ## How is the lecture organized
 This lecture is organized as follow:

 1) **kubedev concepts**: the first section gives you the theory basis you need to understand how the *kubedev* standard works and how to build your custom Kubernetes application using this standard
 2) **Build your first *kubedev* microservices application**: here a simple scenario of *kubedeb* application is shown; you can follow the steps in this section to build your first *kubedev* application

+The used components for the point 2 are:

+1) GitHub: the code and artifacts are pushed to GitHub

+2) IBM Container Registry: the built docker images are pushed to IBM Cloud Container Registry

+3) Toolchain: Toolchains service allows you to deploy a new version of your microservices application to Kubernetes

 # kubedev concepts